mrehkopf/WuetendesSeil/README.md

-While the LED PWM fading effect is very nice to look at for a while it quickly got annoying in my opinion, it slowed down input search solely for the purpose of fading the LEDs, and the PWM switching of the LEDs actually introduced a humming noise in the audio lines.
+While the LED PWM fading effect is very nice to look at for a while it quickly got annoying in my opinion, it slowed down input search solely for the purpose of fading the LEDs, and the PWM switching of the LEDs actually introduced a buzzing noise in the audio lines.

 Extension boards (Hydra "HEADS") should be detected and utilized automatically but are entirely untested.